Comparing Allbirds (BIRD) & Its Peers

 |$208.49 million

-Allbirds’ rivals have higher revenue and earnings than Allbirds.
-Allbirds is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Allbirds’ competitors have higher revenue and earnings than Allbirds.
+Allbirds is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-This table compares Allbirds and its rivals’ net margins, return on equity and return on assets.

 Summary